-Each PDF file is a formatted high resolution file that prints out great.
-You'll need Adobe Reader or a PDF viewing application to view your PDF file.
+Each PDF file is a formatted, high resolution file that prints out great.
+You'll need a PDF Reader or application capable of viewing PDF files to view the PDF.

 Basic Blues Progressions in D Major

 Basic and Quick Change blues chord progressions in the key of D major using the core 7th chords from the Big Six series of lessons.
-This is great way to explore this core chord in various keys
+This is great way to explore this core chord in various keys.

 These are the two most common blues progressions used in traditional and contemporary music.

 End of Lesson - Thanks, Hope You Enjoyed It!

 Related Lessons for Basic Blues Progressions in D Major.